Local Senior Officers

 Falkirk and West Lothian

-Gary is the LSO for Falkirk and West Lothian local authority areas.
+David is the Local Senior Officer (LSO) for Falkirk and West Lothian local authority areas.

 There are 11 wholetime and retained fire stations in the Falkirk and West Lothian LSO area.
 To find your nearest station in your area.